EventStore/documentation/docs/tutorials/HTTP_Connector.md

  http://localhost:2113/connectors
 ```

-#### **Step 3.2: Run the `status.sh` script**
+#### **Step 3.3: Run the `status.sh` script**

-After running the script you will receive the setting details of the connector that you added in a previous step.
+After running the script you will receive the setting details for the connector that you added in a previous step.
 Check to see that the details you entered are listed.
-There is also a “state” field that will mention if the connector is stopped or running.
-For now, we haven’t yet started the connector so the state should be “CONNECTOR_STATE_STOPPED”.
+The "state" field will also indicate whether the connector is stopped or running.
+You have not started the connector, so the state should be "CONNECTOR_STATE_STOPPED".

 ### **Step 4: Start the connector**

-Start the connector by sending a `POST` request to `connectors/{connector_id}/start`, where `{connector_id}` is the unique identifier of the connector (in this case test-app).
+Start the connector by sending a `POST` request to `connectors/{connector_id}/start`, where `{connector_id}` is the unique identifier of the connector (in this case, test-app).

 #### **Step 4.1: Create a file named `start_connector.sh`**